 All members must cooperate with the ERC

-All Audiology Australia (AudA) and Australian College of Audiology (ACAud) members must cooperate with the Ethics Review Committee (ERC) in the consideration, investigation and hearing of complaints according to the Complaints Management and Resolution Procedure.
+All Audiology Australia (AudA), Australian College of Audiology (ACAud) and Hearing Aid Audiology Society of Australia (HAASA) members must cooperate with the Ethics Review Committee (ERC) in the consideration, investigation and hearing of complaints according to the Complaints Management and Resolution Procedure.
 Failure to cooperate fully and professionally with the ERC is a breach of Standard 1.2b in the Code of Conduct.
-Breaches of the Code of Conduct by members may result in the ERC recommending to the Board of AudA or ACAud that:
+Breaches of the Code of Conduct by members may result in the ERC recommending to the Board of AudA, ACAud, or HAASA that:

 - The member is formally warned and reprimanded